marijnh/Eloquent-JavaScript/04_data.md

 [Chapter ?](object#obj_methods).

-Properties that contain functions are generally called _methods_ of the value they belong to.
-As in, "`toUpperCase` is a method of a string".
+Properties that contain functions are generally called _methods_ of the value they belong to, as in "`toUpperCase` is a method of a string".

 {{id array_methods}}